Given a scenario, determine the implications to record and field data access.

 Manual sharing can be defined in the OWDs settings, to allow or prevent users from sharing their own records with any other users or roles across the organization.

 If the manual sharing feature is globally enabled, record owners can click the Sharing button on the record detail page, and select any role, public group, or individual users to share the record with.
-Record owners can also specify the access level they want to share record with (Read Only, Read/Write or Private).
+Record owners can also specify the access level they want to share the record with (Read Only, Read/Write or Private).
 The Sharing button for manual sharing is currently not available in Lightning Experience without customization (Spring ‘17).

 Queues allow groups of users to manage a shared workload more effectively.
 Queues act as record owners and can also be used to share records for supported objects.
 All queue members and users in a higher role hierarchy level can read and edit records owned by a queue.